livialima/linuxupskillchallenge/docs/index.md

 1. Learn Linux enough to admin your own server
 2. The focus is on practical skills
 3. Heavily hands-on
-4. Acquire skills during a month, commiting of 1-2 hours each day
+4. Acquire skills during a month, committing of 1-2 hours each day
 5. Lots of curated external links
 6. Much less ‘formal’ than RHEL or Linux Foundation training